LedAndris/everlastrp.github.io/README.md

 Make a discourse forum on the subdomain forum.everlastrp.xyz

 ## Error Pages
-Make Error pages, use current website home page as template.
+[x] Make Error pages, use current website home page as template.
+Needs cooler CSS

 ## Redo all the CSS
 we need a prettier website, so if you are a profession please feel free!